Bachelor's degree (as a second degree)

 Our program is designed to foster teacher agency by providing you with unique and innovative learning opportunities that will nurture your growth as a socially just, pedagogically sensitive, critically-minded and reflective educator.

-You begin the Bachelor of Education with a three-day mandatory foundational experience which includes community-building activities and events to familiarize you with the program and your fellow classmates.
+You begin the Bachelor of Education with a mandatory program orientation which includes community-building activities and events to familiarize you with the program and your fellow classmates.
 The program is then divided into three full-time semesters, each with a different learning focus.

-In your second semester, you focus on methods courses, more specifically unit planning and construction, before completing your certifying practicum.
+In your second semester, you focus on methods courses, more specifically unit planning and construction, before completing your twelve week certifying practicum.

 During your third semester, you examine the roles and responsibilities of teachers in a larger context — governance, action research, and professional development.
 You then complete and share your learning journey (via e-portfolio) with your teachers and classmates.